 The equipment used in PBX systems varies depending on the system used.
 There are two types of PBX systems: traditional and virtual.

 A traditional PBX phone system uses landline copper-based phone lines installed in a business’s premises, where they are connected to a PBX box.
-You may have a system lock-in (where the phones are bound to the same system) or vendor lock-in (where the company is bound to one vendor becomes the phones are only usable with systems from the vendor).
+You may have a system lock-in (where the phones are bound to the same system) or vendor lock-in (where the company is bound to one vendor and the phones are only usable with systems from that same vendor).

 PABX is the solution for businesses in need of numerous lines for outside and in-house calls.
 This phone system enables your organization to use a single access number with several extensions.
-PABX systems are more affordable compared to using many landlines connected to a single network.
+Plus, it’s a more affordable communication compared to using many landlines connected to a single network.

 While PABX systems do not fully eliminate the need for manual action, they reduce the need for operators since they automatically connect the calls.
-You’ll only need operators to supply callers with information.
+The only time you’ll need operators is when you need to supply callers with information.

 PABX functions include electronic switching, which allows the system to integrate features exclusive to automated systems.
 These include call waiting, voicemail, call conferencing, internet connectivity, and automatic ringback.